-- 1. Schools After initial discussions with the Department of Education, a 10-acre site for the new intermediate school was selected and incorporated into the plan as part of the Increment II lands.
-A minimum 5acre park was planned immediately adjacent to the school site.
-Subsequently, conditions no. 3 of our Increment II Zoning (Ord.
+- 1. Schools After initial discussions with the Department of Education, a 10-acre site for the new intermediate school was selected and incorporated into the plan as part of the Increment II lands. minimum 5-acre park was planned immediately adjacent to the school site.
+Subsequently, condition no. 3 of our Increment II Zoning (Ord.
 PM-325-96 condition no. 3), allowed the area for the school site to be increased to up to 14.5 acres under certain circumstances and the park site was increased to 7 acres.
 In addition, the school and park sites were swapped, where the school site was placed away from Kaumualii Highway to preserve view corridors.
 Tentative subdivision approval for the school/park site was received from the County Planning Department on June 12, 1997.
 The final area for the school site was determined to be 14.276 acres and Grove Farm reached agreement with the State on the acquisition of the additional 4.276 acres.
 Final Subdivision status was granted by the County of Kauai on April 23, 1998.
 The school parcel has subsequently been conveyed to the State.
-Construction of the school began in January 1999 and the school, named Chiefess Kamakahelei Middle School, opened last fall. - 2.
+Construction of the school began in January 1999 and the school, named Chiefess Kamakahelei Middle School, opened in September, 2000. - 2.
 Sewers The County has approved our private sewerage concept.
 After receipt of the appropriate permits, the first increment of the plant, having a capacity of one MGD, was built and is now in operation.
-This capacity far exceeds the current influent of about 295,000 gallons per day.
-The plant currently services the following areas of the Lihue/Puhi Master Plan: Puako subdivision, Kukui Grove Shopping Center Expansion Area, Hokulei Estates and Halelani Villages.
-Other non-Project areas now being served by the plant include Kukui Grove Shopping Center, Kukui Grove Village, Kukui Grove Village West and Puhi Industrial Park.
-Another non-Project area.
-Ulu Ko subdivision, has been connected to the WWTP.
-In 1998 a pump station connecting the subdivision to the sewer system was installed and during 1998 and 1999 residences completed hooking up to the system.
-As new residences are built in Ulu Ko they are also hooking Transmission lines have been installed to accommodate the established subdivisions of Pua Loke, Ulu Mahi and Ulu Kukui should they be converted to a sewage system in the future.
+This capacity far exceeds the current influent of about 350,000 gallons per day.
+The plant currently services the following areas of the Lihue/Puhi Master Plan: Puako Subdivision, Kukui Grove Shopping Center Expansion Area, Hokulei Estates, Halelani Villages and Chiefess Kamakahelei Middle School.
+Other non-Project areas now being served by the plant include Kukui Grove Shopping Center, Kukui Grove Commercial Village, Kukui Grove Village West, Puhi Industrial Park, Ulu Ko Subdivision, Kauai Community College and Island

+School.
+Transmission lines have been installed to accommodate the established subdivisions of Pua Loke, Ulu Mahi and Ulu Kukui should they be converted to a sewage system in the future.
 The preliminary infrastructure (basins and conduit) for the remaining phases of the WWTP has been constructed.
 Further improvements, including lining of the treatment basins, and installation of aeration equipment, grating and clarifiers, will be constructed as necessary to meet future demands.